StevenMayher/432-2022/labs/lab03/lab03_instructions.md

     sketch, we will use `2022` as our random seed for this work, and we’ll do the default amount of bootstrap replications.

-# Part B (40 points, 4 points per question)
+# Part B (45 points)

-Here, we will walk through the process of fitting and evaluating two linear regression fits (one fit with `lm` and the other with `stan`) to predict **the square root** of a subject’s estimated (neighborhood) median income on the basis of the main effects of the following four
+Here, we will walk through the process of fitting and evaluating linear regression fits to predict a subject’s estimated (neighborhood) median income on the basis of the following five predictors:
-predictors:

 -   the subject’s neighborhood high school graduation rate,
 -   the subject’s race category
--   the subject’s Hispanic/Latinx ethnicity category, and
+-   the subject’s Hispanic/Latinx ethnicity category,
+-   the subject’s age, and
 -   the subject’s current tobacco status.

 ## Preliminary work